FranLMSP/rmg-001/README.md

-# YARGBE
+# RMG-001
-Yet Another Rust Gameboy Emulator.
+Rust Matrix Game - 001: Yet Another Rust Gameboy Emulator.

 This is just a fun project I'm making for learning and practice purposes.
 If you want a fully-featured Gameboy emulator, this is not probably the best one :P